syllogy/aks-deployment-icap/README.md

 - Storage Account
 - Key vault
-- AKS Cluster
+- Two AKS Clusters
-- All charts needed for ICAP Services via the Helm Provider
+- All charts needed for ICAP and File Drop Services via the Helm Provider
-- ArgoCD cluster for managing pipeline
+- ArgoCD cluster for managing pipeline (Optional as you can enable or disable)

 ## Table of contents